TIBTHINK/minecraft-server/README.md

 # minecraft-server

-a few scrips to setup a spigot server in a jif
+A few scrips to setup a spigot server in a jif

-all you need to run this program is python3 and the java dev kit
+All you need to run this program is python3 and the java dev kit

 ``` bash
 sudo apt install git openjdk-8-jre-headless python3